Thousands stage anti-France protests in Bangladesh, Pakistan

 - 'How dare they?' -

 "How dare they disrespect our prophet?
-As a Muslim I am ready to sacrifice my head for the prophet's honour.
-A Muslim can sacrifice his head and can also cut the head of the blasphemous," said Rasheed Akbar, a 34 year-old trader who joined the crowd.
+As a Muslim I am ready to sacrifice my head for the prophet's honour," said Rasheed Akbar, a 34 year-old trader who joined the crowd.

-Another 10,000 people marched through Karachi, Pakistan's biggest city, after Friday prayers in what was organised as a procession to mark the Prophet's birthday but which was charged with anti-France anger.

-Prime Minister Imran Khan has accused Macron of attacking the Muslim faith and called on Islamic countries to work together to counter what he called growing Islamophobia in European countries.

 Small protests were also held in neighbouring Afghanistan, with thousands in the western city of Herat shouting "Death to France!
 Death to Macron!".